OduorAlphonce/Little-Petals/README.md

 # Little-Petals
 This is a website written in Html ,Css and some Js.
 It is a personal website where creatives can upload there work, such as songs, writing blogs, posting poems and other creative works.

+## uses

+The app/website is able to accomodate the following use cases :

+📚 Books (multi-chapter)

+❤️ Reactions (like, love, clap, etc.)

+📝 Blogs

+🎵 Songs

+✍ Poems